zhiweigu2000/Job-finding/Product Sense.md

 Supply:

-- # of active listings per day (seller growth) = # of active sellers, average # of items per active seller
+- number of active listings per day (seller growth) = number of active sellers, average number of items per active seller

 - Average CTR on listings (relevancy)

-- # of listings with at least one view (relevancy)
+- number of listings with at least one view (relevancy)

 - Total GMV of all listings (value)

 Demand:

-- # of active buyers per day
+- number of active buyers per day

-- # of active messages started from buyers
+- number of active messages started from buyers

-- # of conversations
+- number of conversations

 **Tradeoff, countermetric**